jjvanzon/Circular-Language-Spec-Plans/done/2009-09-0---wrap-up-black-box-system-objects-and-assignment-specs/2009-09-1-wrap-up-black-box-system-objects-and-assignment-specs-strategy.md

 That is why after 2½ months the project was discontinued and wrapped up.

 By now it is clear where exactly things are going and what exactly to produce.
-The work left to do will be turned into a new project with a more exact definition of what will be done, with a proper planning and without any loose ends.
+The work left to do might be turned into a new project with a more exact definition of what might be done, with a proper planning and without any loose ends.

 ### Character of the Work